 Rear-End Collisions

-A rear-end collision happens when the front of one vehicle strikes the rear of another.
-Rear-end collisions typically occur at intersections when one vehicle runs into the back of another stopped or slowing vehicle.
+A rear-end collision happens when one vehicle’s front strikes another’s rear.
+Rear-end collisions typically occur at intersections when one car runs into the back of another stopped or slowing vehicle.

 Rear-end collisions also occur in heavy stop-and-go traffic when drivers misjudge the pace of traffic.
-Rear-end accidents can cause a chain reaction of collisions, with the force of the first collision sending a rear-ended vehicle into the rear of the vehicle ahead of it.
+The force of the first collision can send a rear-ended vehicle into the rear of the vehicle ahead of it, causing a chain reaction of collisions.

 Some of the leading causes of rear-end collisions include: